mdhiggins/sickbeard_mp4_automator/README.md

   -nc, --nocopy         Overrides and disables the custom copying of file
-                        options that come from output_dir and move-to -nd, --nodelete       Overrides and disables deleting of original files
+                        options that come from output_dir and move-to -nd, --nodelete       Overrides and disables deleting of original files -pr, --preserveRelative
+                        Preserves relative directories when processing
+                        multiple files using the copy-to or move-to functionality
 ```

 Examples